 In the early summer of 1996, Tom Rankine (bassist) setup a jam with local Miami, Florida musicians for a sludgy, metalcore influenced by Bloodlet.
 He recruited Andrew Logan and Jose (last name forgotten) on guitars, George “Lil’ Jorge” Rios on drums and Carlos “Bundy” Perez” on vocals.
 This line-up named itself “Crestfallen”, named after the Split Lip song from their album “For the Love of the Wounded”.
 Initially they had little direction and their sound was generic metalcore without “the Florida sound”.
 After writing about four songs, and playing a single show on July 13th at Cheer’s in Miami, Crestfallen dismembered.
 Bundy went on to play in Trust No One and To the Bitter End, while Andrew started Hondo.

 But Tom, George and Jose continued playing together.
 In August of 1996 they recruited Damien Moyal who had just been kicked out of Morning Again in June, after only seven months in the band.
 This line-up briefly used the name “Fork in the Road” before Damien suggested “Bird of Ill Omen”, a name everyone quickly agreed on.
 Damien then recommended one of his friends, Joe Simmons, to come in as second guitarist.
-Now with their first five songs composed, including “Business Move”, “Spoon”, “Pronoun” and “Now Ruin Is”, this line-up booked a first show at Cheer’s in Miami.
+Now with their first five songs composed, including “Business Move” (a parody of the Morning Again song “God Framed Me” in which Damien Moyal replaced the words “thrash your god” to “thrash your face”), “Spoon”, “Pronoun” and “Now Ruin Is”, this line-up booked a first show at Cheer’s in Miami.
 From their first show, Damien set the image for the band.
 During the set he chose the person most into the music and started wrapping the microphone chord around his neck while still screaming into the mic.

 A few members of Morning Again (minus John Wylie) attended this show, including their bassist at the time, Peter Bartsocas.
 Pete became an instant fan of Bird of Ill Omen.
 He quickly started hanging out with them and attended their band practices.
 Then a whole series of events occurred, as if faith was already planned.
 In the fall of 1996 Pete quit Morning Again, because John Wylie was planning a massive summer tour which he knew he wouldn’t be able to attend.
 Then Jose announced that he was moving to another city and before he even had time to quit, Tom asked Pete to play guitar for the band.